irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Make a couple of directories and move some files into that directory.=$ mkdir Farben,$ mkdir books paintings,$ mv /c/Users/nadja/OneDrive/Dokumente/textfile.txt /c/Git\ hub/Farben

 13. rm (RemoveQuiz
-How do you remove a file called myfile?= rm myfi
+How do you remove a file called myfile?= rm myfile Exercises
+Create a file called -file (don't forget the dash!).
+Remove that file.=